 For software upgrades for the Password Sync Agent (PSA), the Identity Data Sync provides the update tool that upgrades the server code to the latest version.
 New PSA builds are packaged with the Identity Data Sync upgrade distributions.
-The upgrade does not require Installing the UnboundID Password Sync Agent 121 a restart, because the core password filter is already running under LSA.
-The upgrade merely replaces the implementation binaries, which are encapsulated from the password filter DLL.
+The upgrade does not require a restart, because the core password filter is already running under LSA.
+The upgrade replaces the implementation binaries, which are encapsulated from the password filter DLL.